 Specific areas to pay attention to when considering the effectiveness of the committee include:

-- the resources to be made available to the committee;
+- the resources and support available to assist the committee in fulfilling its role

-- the relationship between the audit committee and the board.
+- the reporting relationship between the audit committee and the board